Last update: April 2021

 - the other rights you have as a data subject and how you can assert them.

-1. Who is responsible for data processing and who can I contact?
+1. Who is responsible for data processing and who is the contact person for queries regarding data processing?

 The responsible body for data processing (data controller) in the sense given in the GDPR is: